tosabas/treeSpider/README.md

 }
 ```

-All properties of the data except the `id` are optional, but it is recommended that the name should contain at least one name either first and/or last name, check the documentation for more info on the properties.
+All properties of the data except the `id` are optional, but it is recommended that the name should contain at least one name either first and/or last name, check the [tree data page in the documentation](https://paulosabayomi.github.io/treespider-doc/docs/tree-data) for more info on the properties.

 ### Passing your organization's data